frederik-andersen/micropython-ePaperWeatherStation/README.md

 ## TODO:
 - Handling wintertime and summertime.
 Wintertime is now hardcoded in TimeManager.
-- Upload my flask api used to import bigger binary images.

 ## Modifications and new libraries:
 - The ePaper [driver](https://github.com/frederik-andersen/micropython-ePaper-5in65-border-color "New epaper driver") is changed so border color can be changed, and the buffer is allocated outside the class.
 This is to prevent memory leaks that happend with the original driver.